-Whether you’re spending the New Year’s festivities with children or friends, watching fireworks or enjoying a tipple, it’s time to reflect and contemplate on your current situation.
+Whether you’re spending the New Year’s festivities with children or friends, watching fireworks or enjoying a tipple, it’s time to reflect and contemplate your current situation.

 Perhaps someone asked you what you want to do when you retire as you tucked into Christmas Dinner or your children asked if you were still happy living where you live, but all of these questions can make you start to think about what’s best going forward.

 For a lot of retirees, knowing how to best enjoy your retirement can be a source of stress and worry.
-The world is a big place and there’s plenty to explore but you can’t completely pull up your roots because your children and grandchildren need you and you need the stability of a place to call your own.
+The world is a big place and there’s plenty to explore but you can’t completely pull up your roots because your children and grandchildren need you, and you need the stability of a place to call your own.

 The problem is that the home you currently own simply isn’t suitable anymore.
-Living in a park home has all the ‘house qualities’ of a townhome or bricks and mortar residence but with a significantly different setting.
+Living in a park home has all the ‘house qualities’ of a townhome or bricks-and-mortar residence but with a significantly different setting.